-- (cf. 5131 Conduct)

-- (cf. 5131.1 Bus Conduct)
+(cf. 5131.1 - Bus Conduct)

-- (cf. 5131.2 Bullying)

 The grounds for suspension and expulsion and the procedures for considering, recommending, and/or implementing suspension and expulsion shall be only those specified in law, in this policy, and in the accompanying administrative regulation.

 Except when otherwise permitted by law, a student may be suspended or expelled only when his/her behavior is related to a school activity or school attendance occurring at the district school or another school district, regardless of when it occurs, including, but not limited to, the following: (Education Code 48900(s))